sympower/dt-data-load-tool/docs/website/docs/build-a-pipeline-tutorial.md

 ### Schema evolution

-`dlt` enables proactive governance by alerting users to schema changes.
-When modifications occur in the source data’s schema, such as table or column alterations, `dlt` notifies stakeholders, allowing them to take necessary actions, such as reviewing and validating the changes, updating downstream processes, or performing impact analysis.
+`data_load_tool` enables proactive governance by alerting users to schema changes.
+When modifications occur in the source data’s schema, such as table or column alterations, `data_load_tool` notifies stakeholders, allowing them to take necessary actions, such as reviewing and validating the changes, updating downstream processes, or performing impact analysis.

-These governance features in `dlt` pipelines contribute to better data management practices, compliance adherence, and overall data governance, promoting data consistency, traceability, and control throughout the data processing lifecycle.
+These governance features in `data_load_tool` pipelines contribute to better data management practices, compliance adherence, and overall data governance, promoting data consistency, traceability, and control throughout the data processing lifecycle.

 ### Scaling and finetuning

-`dlt` offers several mechanisms and configuration options to scale up and finetune pipelines:
+`data_load_tool` offers several mechanisms and configuration options to scale up and finetune pipelines:

 - Running extraction, normalization, and load in parallel.
 - Writing sources and resources that are run in parallel via thread pools and async execution.